JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Human_Life_Andon_and_Fonta.md

 [Plant and animal cells contain large numbers of mitochondria, the ‘factories’ that break down sugars and provide the cell with energy.
 Each has its own piece of DNA that is independent of nuclear DNA.
 Offspring inherit their mitochondria from their mother only, and are copies of themselves.
 Variation comes from mutation only.]

 Herto man (pictured above) is dated to 154-160,000 years BP, and is the earliest fossil evidence for someone approaching the modern type of human.
 Andon and Fonta lived close to 1,000,000 yrs BP.
-The story of Andon and Fonta does not fit well to modern anthropological thought but is certainly adequate as a ‘framework for thinking.’ ([UB 115:1.1](/en/The_Urantia_Book/115#p1_1))
+The story of Andon and Fonta does not fit well to modern anthropological thought but is certainly adequate as a ‘framework for thinking.’ (<a id="a79_335"></a>[UB 115:1.1](/en/The_Urantia_Book/115#p1_1))

 ## External links